It’s an important question

 Sarah and Matthew

-Per week/month/quarter Per year Total
+Per week/ month/quarter Per year Total

 STEP 1: CURRENT INCOME

-Sarah’s take-home pay $5,000 per fortnight $60,000 per year
+Sarah’s take-home pay $5,000 per month $60,000 per year

 Matthew’s take-home pay $3,000 per fortnight $78,000 per year